ArduPilot/ardupilot_wiki/common/source/docs/common-ads-b-receiver.rst

     sudo pip install --upgrade pymavlink MAVProxy

 Set the number of aircraft to simulate using the ``SIM_ADSB_COUNT`` parameter.
+Ping2020 simulation support can be enabled by setting parameter ``SIM_ADSB_TX``.
 Other simulation options for ADS-B are present, all starting with ``SIM_ADSB_``.

-Plugging in a hardware ADS-B receiver to your computer using a USB-to-Serial converter will allow you to overlay real ADS-B traffic into the simulation.
+Plugging in a hardware ADS-B receiver to your computer using a USB-to-Serial converter, or using the PingUSB, will allow you to overlay real ADS-B traffic into the simulation.
 You might invoke SITL in this way to achieve this effect:

 ::

    sim_vehicle.py -v ArduCopter -A "--uartC uart:$SERIAL_DEVICE:57600"

-Where SERIAL_DEVICE might be /dev/serial/by-id/usb-FTDI_FT232R_USB_UART_A4008ZND-if00-port0 on a Linux system (find a list of valid serial devices with the command ``ls /dev/serial/by-id/*``).
+Where SERIAL_DEVICE might be /dev/serial/by-id/usb-FTDI_FT232R_USB_UART_A4008ZND-if00-port0 on a Linux system (find a list of valid serial devices with the command ``ls /dev/serial/by-id/*`` or ``ls /dev/ttyS*`` for a COM port on Cygwin).
 Once SITL has started it may be necessary to set the ``SERIAL3_`` parameters:

 ::